V-Squared/V-Squared.github.io/diy/compare/aio-comparison.md

     - single image layout
     - Pheonix changing parts out of ViCase

-There are many upsides to going the DIY route, including lower cost, more options, better performance, and the warm feeling of building a computer yourself.
-While we see the benefits of a pre-made machine, staying DIY still means we can configure your machine for you, while also not locking your computer down in any sort of way.
+There are many upsides to going the DIY route, including lower cost, more options, better performance, and the satisfaction of building a computer yourself.
+While we see the benefits of a pre-made machine, staying DIY still means we can configure your machine for you, while also not locking your future options down in any manner.

 # Workstation Class {#workstation-class}